6 Ways To Start A Successful Budget Plan

 Cash Envelope System

-Basically with this method you set up envelopes with all of your expenses.
-You would have an envelope for rent, electricity, gas, groceries, etc. Then you take your income and put the actual cash in each envelope for each expense.
+Basically, with this next step and method, you set up envelopes with all of your expenses and spending plan.
+You would have an envelope for rent/mortgage payments, electricity bill, gas, groceries, car lane parking expenses, cell phone bill, etc. Then you take your total monthly income and put the actual cash in each envelope for each expense.

 Apps & Budget Tools